uranian throne

 “Only if we win."

-I’d better hurry if I’m to thrash anything out with him, because since he's our essential Yrian expert he’s going to be in demand during the attack.
-In fact I don’t understand why he isn’t already in consultation with the captain and with Oreneg Vadon.
+I’d better hurry if I’m to thrash anything out with him.
+He's going to be in demand during the attack - he's our essential Yrian expert.
+In fact, why isn't he already in consultation with the captain and with Oreneg Vadon?

 Abon Gnaa and I have one of the big screens to ourselves.
-We stare avidly into it for the first glimpse of the enemy – I think of it as "the enemy" though for the Yrian it is his home, albeit regrettably under enemy control.
+We stare avidly into it for the first glimpse of the enemy – if that's a permissible term.

 I glance again at Abon Gnaa just when his mouth purses into a moue of distaste.
-I follow his gaze; it would seem he’s now focused upon the closer of the two fortresses that are each perched on one of the Rnung Tror.
-Its name is Therrold; we're currently drifting past it at a distance of about five miles.
+It would seem he’s now focused upon the closer of the two fortresses that are each perched on one of the Rnung Tror.
+Its name is Therrold.
+We're currently drifting past it at a distance of about five miles.
 The other one, Kyaptha, is about seven or eight miles off.
-Well, why the repugnance?

 Abon Gnaa murmurs, “They shouldn’t have settled here.”

-“Who's 'they'?” says I, but I don’t speak firmly enough to get an answer and anyhow I can guess what he must mean: the people who settled this area.
-In his view, they ought to have kept away.
+No answer.
+I didn't speak firmly enough, I suppose; anyhow I can guess what he must mean: the people who settled this area should, in his view, have kept away.

-The flotilla is going so slowly now that I decide I may have time to learn more before the crunch comes.
-More loudly I ask:
+The flotilla is going extremely slowly now.
+I decide I may have time to learn more before the crunch comes.
+More loudly I ask about the settlers of Glank:

 “Was it their fault that Yr picked this spot?”

 Abon Gnaa utters a derisive pfufff.
-He’s a short man, I notice; perhaps Yrians breed short, to save skyborne weight.
-Oddly it seems to give him a certain posture of authority among so many taller men.
+I notice, belatedly, that he’s a short man; perhaps Yrians breed short, to save skyborne weight.
+Shortness does not detract from him; oddly it seems to give him a posture of authority, a bricklike firmness among so many taller men.

-“Yr has passed over this and many other areas, more times than your histories will ever know,” he says, ignoring my ill-considered remark.
-“We have seen much that they and other ground-dwellers missed.
-Many times, we saw nemaeans fly here to lay their eggs.
-Eras ago, when Nenns settled in the Glank, it had long become secretly infested.”
+“Yr has passed over this and other areas more times than your histories will ever know,” he says.
+“We have seen much that the ground-dwellers missed.
+Many times we saw nemaeans fly here to lay their eggs.
+It had already become secretly infested eras ago, when Nenns settled in the Glank.”
 He glances at me, notes my startlement, and adds: “I have told the captain.”

-…It’s been accomplished within minutes: representatives from the personnel of the two forts have been conducted from the reception hold up to the control room and are even now conferring with Oreneg Vadon and the captain and his officers.
-They’re standing not far off and I can catch something of what they’re saying.
-I have a strong sense that if I were to walk in amongst them no one would object.
-That’s the crazy thing: whatever I do, or don’t do, no one objects.
-Dreamlike and crazy.
+…It didn't take them long: representatives from the garrisons of the two forts have been conducted from the reception hold up to the control room and are even now conferring with Oreneg Vadon and the captain and officers of the skyship.
+I watch them at it; they’re standing so close to me that it would take me about three seconds to walk in amongst them, and I suspect, if I did that, no one would object.
+That’s the crazy dreamlike thing: whatever I do (or don’t do), nobody objects.

-Nobody shouts or even curses sotto voce, but breath hisses out of our lungs in a collective whoosh compounded of keenness and dismay, for the viewscreens at last reveal which of the Xombs is the victim of the descent of Yr.
+Nobody shouts, or even curses sotto voce, but breath hisses out of our lungs.
+The viewscreen is telling us which of the Xombs has suffered the descent of Yr.

-“It is Addra,” I hear Op Flallik say; “woe to Addra.”
+“Woe to Addra,” I hear Op Flallik say.

-Abon Gnaa mutters, “Hard luck to Addra, but the others are not thereby reprieved: subjection equally awaits Suyit, Kuzub, Morch, Pummun and Umst, if I know my people.”
+Abon Gnaa mutters, “The others are not thereby reprieved: subjection likewise awaits Suyit, Kuzub, Morch, Pummun and Umst - if I know my people.”

 “Achromatic Zone – on!”